-This Slow Cooker Shredded Beef is easy to make and tastes better than Chipotle.
+This Slow Cooker Shredded Beef is easy to make and tastes better than the Barbacoa at Chipotle.

 Time for another delicious guest post!
 Today, my lovely friend Marisa is here to share a fabulous slow cooker recipe with you guys!
 I’ve fallen in love with Marisa’s blog Uproot From Oregon over the past year or so.
 She shares healthy, flavorful recipes and her pictures will leave you drooling.
 Case and point?
 Today’s recipe.
 I know my hubby would LOVE this in his burrito bowl on our homemade Chipotle nights!